otrv4/otrv4/otrv4.md

 material used to encrypt a particular data message is compromised, previous messages are protected.
 Additionally, future messages are protected by the Diffie-Hellman and Elliptic Curve Diffie-Hellman ratchets.

+These security properties only hold for when a conversation with OTRv4 is started.
+They do not hold for the previous versions of the OTR protocol, meaning that if a user that supports version 4 starts a conversation with someone that only supports version 3, a conversation with OTRv3 will start, and its security properties will not be the ones stated on this paragraph.

 ## Notation and parameters